 - The scope of Telstra’s IPOLR obligation relates to the provision of a Standard Telephone Service, not broadband/internet.

 - To avoid delays in having a development serviced, we encourage all developers to apply for the nbn™ access network as soon as possible.
 The first step is to visit www.nbn.com.au/newdevelopments and fill out an online application form.
 Our account management team will contact the developer within five working days to discuss the application. nbn asks that developers apply at least six months before your required service date to ensure the network can be connected in time for your new residents.

 - If nbn (acting as the IPOLR) is not given sufficient notice to provide telecommunications services, this may result in occupants being without broadband or phone services for longer than they expect.

-Your experience, including the speeds actually achieved over the nbn™ broadband access network, depends on the nbn™ access network technology and configuration over which services are delivered to your premises, whether you are using the internet during the busy period, and some factors outside our control (like your equipment quality, software, broadband plans, signal reception and how your service provider designs its network).
-Speeds may be impacted by the number of concurrent users on nbn’s Fixed Wireless network, including during busy periods.
-Satellite users may experience latency.
+Your experience, including the speeds actually achieved over the nbn™ network, depends on the nbn™ access network technology and configuration over which services are delivered to your premises, whether you are using the internet during the busy period, and some factors outside nbn’s control (like your equipment quality, software, broadband plan, signal reception and how your service provider designs its network).
+Speeds may also be impacted by the number of concurrent users on the nbn™ Fixed Wireless network, including during busy periods.
+Satellite end customers may also experience latency.